CS182: Introduction to Machine Learning

 3. Shai Shalev-Shwartz and Shai Ben-David, Understanding Machine Learning: From Theory to Algorithms, Cambridge University Press, 2014.

-4. Mehryar Mohri, Afshin Rostamizadeh, and Ameet Talwalkar, Foundations of Machine Learning (2nd Edition), MIT Press, 2018.
+4. Mehryar Mohri, Afshin Rostamizadeh, and Ameet Talwalkar, Foundations of Machine Learning (2nd Edition), The MIT Press, 2018.

 Schedule (Subject to Change)